 Much like products for sale, you need to employ some marketing techniques to catch your tenant’s eye.
 Don’t be afraid to use words like “spacious,” “luxury” or “comfort” if you feel they apply to your property.
 Your listing should include the following information:

-•Bedrooms and baths: Be realistic about what’s available.
-If it’s technically a three bedroom, but the third room should really be used as a den, list it at two.
+Be realistic about what’s available.
+If it’s technically a three-bedroom, but the third room should be used as a den, list it at two.
 Be honest about bedroom and bath sizing, too.

-•Map: Teach prospective tenants more about the neighborhood where they’ll be living.
+Teach prospective tenants more about the neighbourhood where they’ll be living.
 Include local attractions in the listing, and any nearby schools or hospitals.

 Take high-quality photos of the property